 - A12.
 The concept of significant auditor attention recognises that an audit is risk-based and focuses on identifying and assessing the risks of material misstatement of the financial statements, designing and performing audit procedures responsive to those risks, and obtaining audit evidence that is sufficient and appropriate to provide a basis for the auditor's opinion.
-For a particular account balance, class of transactions or disclosure, the higher an assessed risk of material misstatement at the assertion level, the more judgement is often involved in planning and performing the audit procedures and evaluating the results thereof.
-In designing further audit procedures, the auditor is required to obtain more persuasive audit evidence the higher the auditor's assessment of risk.
-16 When obtaining more persuasive audit evidence because of a higher assessment of risk, the auditor may increase the quantity of the evidence, or obtain evidence that is more relevant or reliable, for example, by placing more emphasis on obtaining third party evidence or by obtaining corroborating evidence from a number of independent sources.
-17 - A13.
+For a particular account balance, class of transactions or disclosure, the higher an assessed risk of material misstatement at the assertion level, the more judgement is often involved in planning and performing the auditor is required to obtain more persuasive audit evidence the higher the auditor's assessment of risk.16 When obtaining more persuasive audit evidence because of a higher assessment of risk, the auditor may increase the quantity of the evidence, or obtain evidence that is more relevant or reliable, for example, by placing more emphasis on obtaining third party evidence or by obtaining corroborating evidence from a number of independent sources.17 - A13.
 Accordingly, matters that pose challenges to the auditor in obtaining sufficient appropriate audit evidence or pose challenges to the auditor in forming an opinion on the financial statements may be particularly relevant in the auditor's determination of key audit matters. - A14.
 Areas of significant auditor attention often relate to areas of complexity and significant management judgement in the financial statements, and therefore often involve difficult or complex auditor judgements.
 In turn, this often affects the auditor's overall audit strategy, the allocation of resources and extent of audit effort in relation to such matters.
 These effects may include, for example, the extent of involvement of senior personnel on the audit engagement or the involvement of an auditor's expert or individuals with expertise in a specialised area of accounting or auditing, whether engaged or employed by the firm to address these areas. - A15.
 Various SSAs require specific communications with those charged with governance and others that may relate to areas of significant auditor attention.
-For example: - SSA 260 (Revised) requires the auditor to communicate significant difficulties, if any, encountered during the audit with those charged with governance.
-18 The SSAs acknowledge potential difficulties in relation to, for example: - Related party transactions, 19 in particular limitations on the auditor's ability to obtain audit evidence that all other aspects of a related party transaction (other than price) are equivalent to those of a similar arm's length transaction. - Limitations on the group audit, for example, where the group engagement team's access to information may have been restricted.
-20 - SSA 220 establishes requirements for the engagement partner in relation to undertaking appropriate consultation on difficult or contentious matters.
-21 For example, the auditor may have consulted with others within the firm or outside the firm on a significant technical matter, which may be an indicator that it is a key audit matter.
-The engagement partner is also required to discuss, among other things, significant matters arising during the audit engagement with the engagement quality control reviewer.22
+For example: - SSA 260 (Revised) requires the auditor to communicate significant difficulties, if any, encountered during the audit with those charged with governance.18 The SSAs acknowledge potential difficulties in relation to, for example: - Related party transactions,19 in particular limitations on the auditor's ability to obtain audit evidence that all other aspects of a related party transaction (other than price) are equivalent to those of a similar arm's length transaction. - Limitations on the group audit, for example, where access to information or people may have been restricted.20 - SSA 220 (Revised) establishes requirements for the engagement partner in relation to undertaking appropriate consultation on difficult or contentious matters, matters on which the firm's policies or procedures require consultation,21 And other matters that in the engagement partner's professional judgment, require consultation.
+For example, the auditor may have consulted with others within the firm or outside the firm on a significant

-SSA 330, The Auditor's Responses to Assessed Risks, paragraph 7(b)
+16 SSA 330, The Auditor's Responses to Assessed Risks, paragraph 7(b)

-SSA 330, paragraph A19
+17 SSA 330, paragraph A19